DPhil in Biochemistry (Skaggs-Oxford Programme)

 Applications are reviewed by a panel of academics associated with the course.
 A short-list of applicants is confirmed, based on assessment of achieved or predicted undergraduate degree grade, academic references, personal statement and CV.

-Interviews are in person or by video link and are conducted by a panel of at least two interviewers.
+Interviews are in person or online and are conducted by a panel of at least two interviewers.
 Applicants are asked to talk about any research project(s) that they may have pursued and questioned on aspects of their research training to date, understanding of the proposed area of study and motivation for undertaking a DPhil.

 Following a successful interview with the University of Oxford, shortlisted candidates will be interviewed separately by Scripps Research in the final stage of the application process.